-Brian was also featured in the 2016 documentary film The Get Together about the legendary Abbott’s Get Together magic convention held annually for the past 80 years in Colon, MI.[dropcaps type=’dark’]B[/dropcaps]rian’s experience as a magician make him a dynamic and engaging keynote speaker and youth motivational speaker.
-His TEDx talk “How to Magically Connect with Anyone” has been seen and shared by over 2 million people worldwide.
+Brian’s experience as a magician make him a dynamic and engaging corporate keynote speaker and youth motivational speaker.
+His TEDx talk “How to Magically Connect with Anyone” has been seen and shared by over 2.5 million people worldwide.

 Outside of magic Brian is a passionate musician.
 He has achieved critical acclaim as a singer, guitarist, and songwriter as half of the group Escher’s Enigma, a unique studio project with his father Russ Miller.

 Now 29, Brian lives in Connecticut with his wife Lindsey.